Tencent/CodeAnalysis/tools/owl/README_EN.md

 ! [](https://tva1.sinaimg.cn/large/e6c9d24egy1h2yze6emx3j21yq0dajwn.jpg)

-** If there are too many search results, you can save the results through the `--out` parameter to save in a file, the file format is` json `! **
+** If there are too many search results, you can save the results through the `--out` parameter to save in a file, whose format is` json `! **

 ### Other

-If you have any questions, you can raise `issue` on `TCA`, and if you have questions about this tool, you can add `owl` label on `issue` 🤝.
+If you have any questions, you can raise `issue` on `TCA`, and if you have questions about this tool, you can add the `owl` tag on `issue` 🤝.